In the past decade, the number of remote freelance workers – in relation to traditional employees – has skyrocketed.

 Current freelance marketplaces tout users as independent entrepreneurs, yet these folks are often dependent on the centralized systems in the same way that they would be dependent on a traditional job.

 Freelance marketplaces built on a foundation of blockchain-based, peer-to-peer networking, however, effectively diminish the control a centralized institution holds over a marketplace and places that authority squarely in the hands of its users, making them true independent entrepreneurs.
 According to Gavin Wood, allow developers to deploy an application for a fixed fee and process one block on the network at a time.
 Calling it a “pay-as-you-go” model, Wood said many applications could benefit from this kind of flexibility.

-This is exemplified by Bitcoin miners.
+This is exemplified by miners.
 This model has each user contribute resources required for running the marketplace, thereby making it resistant to control by a single entity, effectively empowering its community to prosper in accordance with its own attributes and abilities.

 As the system begins to mature and unfold in this direction, more people will find interest in adopting such platforms because of the freedom they tout; a win/win for everybody involved.